-The term 'Unit Trust Fund' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Unit Trust Fund' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Unit Trust Fund is effectively a vehicle in which individuals can invest their money.
 Investors can sink their funds into these investments using a range of financial service providers.
 These include an investment management company, a stock broker, and even sometimes a local or larger bank.
 These Unit Trust Funds are essentially a large pooled reserve of capital.
 They permit assortments of investors to combine their liquid assets to invest them.
 All of the investments together amount to the aggregate assets of a fund.

 It is generally the case that such a Unit Trust Fund will have the legal structure like a mutual fund but which is unincorporated.
 They permit the funds to contain these shared assets and ensure that all profits become dispersed directly back to the individual unit share owners rather than reinvesting them.
 Such an investment fund becomes established under the auspices of a trust deed.
 Each investor is literally a member of the trust fund beneficiaries.

 A Unit Trust Fund’s success comes down to how experienced and professional a management company which runs it actually proves to be.
 The managers are allowed to invest in a wide range of investments.
 Some of the most typical of these include mortgages, securities such as stocks and bonds, real estate property, and cash equivalents such as CDs and money market funds.